LAAS Current Corporate Turbo Register

 Aircraft on various South American and African registers continue to be problematic and where no further details have become available a number of aircraft are included under the country given as the reason for cancellation from the US register.
 Similarly there are a number of confirmed sightings of aircraft that have not been tied up and these are included without con no detail.
 The FAA files themselves are strewn with registrations for aircraft that have long since been sold or scrapped.
 Whilst every effort has been made to weed out those aircraft no longer in use some will clearly have escaped the net.
 Likewise, wherever possible, stolen aircraft that remain missing have also been deleted.

-Post Sept 11th, internet access to the official AMARC listings was withdrawn so we are relying on offical information as of July 2001 and unofficial information thereafter.
+Post September 11th, internet access to the official AMARC listings was withdrawn so we are relying on offical information as of July 2001 and unofficial information thereafter.

 Credits